YesselmanLab/programming_resources/general_skills/github_01.md

 From here on, the steps are identical for either repo situation.
 At this point, there is a local repo on your computer and an empty one on Github's server.
 These two need to be merged, which is accomplished with the command `$ git remote add origin [URL]`.
 Now that these two are linked together, the initial push from the local to remote repo is achieved with `$ git push -u origin master`.
 Congrats, you have now created a repo!
 It is actually surprisingly easy, and in the event that you run into any issues, do not hesitate to search for answers on Google, stackoverflow, etc! `git`/github are industry standard and a lot of questions have already been answered out there.
 ### Homework
 (T/F) Manual version control actually has many advantages and it is often difficult to determine if you should use `git`/github or not.

 (T/F) There are two types of repos: local and remote.

+(T/F) `git` is the underlying version control software whereas Github is a commercial implementation leveraging the technology for remote use.

+(T/F) When starting a repo, you **CANNOT** have any files in the initial directory.

+Bug busters: You have been working very hard on a team repository and making great progress.
+You have been saving your amazing files to your local repo using `$ git commit` to avoid losing progress.
+When your co-worker Allison clones in the repo, however, she does not see the work you have done.
+What could be going on here?

 Explain what the following `git` commands do:
   + `$ git commit`
   + `$ git pull origin`
   + `$ git init`

 Make a **public** repo on your own account called "github-hw1".
 Once you create the repo, you must:
 + Add a python script, an image of some sort, a .csv file and update the README.md using `$ git commit`
 + Make at leat **5** commits to the remote repo using the commands `$ git pull origin` and `$ git push origin`